amigojapan/ThinkLikeAComputer/TLAC_8_basics_of_programming/TLAC_explained.md

 -I used to teach programming to kids, but no, I am just doing this, my job is allowing me to develop the boardgame during work time

-Why a board game and not a viddeogame?
+Why a board game and not a videogame?

 -I think this can be used in like countries where computers are not easy to access,just by owning the board game